oracle/terraform-provider-oci/website/docs/d/disaster_recovery_dr_protection_group.html.markdown

 		* `source_network_load_balancer_id` - The OCID of the source Network Load Balancer.
 Example: `ocid1.networkloadbalancer.oc1..uniqueID`
 	* `password_vault_secret_id` - The OCID of the vault secret where the database SYSDBA password is stored.
 This password is required and used for performing database DR Drill operations when using full clone.
 Example: `ocid1.vaultsecret.oc1..uniqueID`
 	* `peer_cluster_id` - The OCID of the peer OKE cluster.
 This property applies to the OKE cluster member in both the primary and standby region.
 Example: `ocid1.cluster.oc1.uniqueID`
+	* `peer_db_system_id` - The OCID of the peer HeatWave MySQL DB System from the peer region.
+Example: `ocid1.mysqldbsystem.oc1..uniqueID`
 	* `source_volume_to_destination_encryption_key_mappings` - A list of mappings between source volume IDs in the volume group and customer-managed encryption keys in the  destination region which will be used to encrypt the volume after it moves to the destination region.

 		If you add the entry for source volumes and its corresponding vault and encryption keys here, you can not use  'commonDestinationKey' for encrypting all volumes with common encryption key.
 Similarly, if you specify common vault and encryption key using 'commonDestinationKey', you cannot specify vaults and encryption keys individually  for each volume using 'sourceVolumeToDestinationEncryptionKeyMappings'.